dentarg/auth0-blog/readme.md

 alternate_locale_jp:  Set the name of the post url in Jananese (filename without the date).  example: jp-name-blog-post-url
 ---
 ```
-It is suggested to put the language code after of the date and before the name of the blog post for each version. for example:
+It is suggested to put the language code after the date and before the name of the blog post for each version.
+For example:

 ```
 	-  2017-10-05-name-blog-post-url.markdown